CaZual-T/CZT-Mod-Manager/README.md

   - Select the profile (game) you want to use in CZT
   - Select all of your mods in the right panel (you can use the check mark to select all)
   - Click the top right arrow to install.
   - Go to the manage tab.
-Since these mods werent installed by czt, they wont have their info saved.
+Since these mods were manually installed by czt, they wont have their info saved.
   - You will have to manually right click each one and save their nexus url.</br>

  🟢 OPTION 2: